los-cocos/cocos/utest/pyglet_mockup1/readme.txt

- pyglet.clock.schedule ( also unschedule, etc) acepted (non memorized) some GL constants and gl functions are accepted (if you load them with from pyglet.gl import *).
+ pyglet.clock.schedule ( also unschedule, etc) acepted (non memorized) some GL constants and gl functions are accepted (if you load them with from pyglet.gl import *). you can 'import cocos.layer'; the classes ScrollingManager and ScrollableLayer can be imported